What's the best way to pay for your summer holiday?

 Taking out a personal loan

-Whether from a bank or alternative loan provider there are now plenty of personal loan options to choose from.
+Whether from a bank or alternative loan provider there are now plenty ofoptions to choose from.
 By taking this approach, you might be able to find a suitable low-interest loan that will help you spread the cost of your getaway.
 But this option is always going to be more expensive.

 A loan could make funding your holiday easier, as it can be much more manageable to split your repayments into fixed monthly sums over a longer period.
 This helps you to budget and break the cost down.
 But it's crucial that you work out what you can actually afford before you apply.
 You should see the loan as a way of spreading the cost, not a way to fund a holiday you can't afford.
 But if you stick to your repayments you could even boost your credit score, which may lead to being approved for mortgages, loans and much more in the future.